 What is the Oversight Framework?

-The Oversight Framework is a four-stage, end-to-end framework providing a way for the Government to manage digital investments across the entire project lifecycle.
+The Oversight Framework is a six-stage, end-to-end framework providing a way for the Government to manage digital investments across the entire project lifecycle.

 Stage 1 – Strategic Planning (pre-budget):